 If you’ve never tried cooking mussels before, now is the time to do it!
 Not only are they so easy to cook but this recipe will have you wanting to lick the plate to not miss a single drop of that delectable sauce.
-I also love that they are gluten free, low carb and filled with protein, zing and iron.
+I also love that they are gluten free, low carb and filled with protein, zinc and iron.
 Healthy has never tasted this good!

 - Lemon juice.

 - Fresh sliced chillies. (optional) Red pepper flakes or chilli flakes can be substituted.

 - Salt and pepper.